docker/docs/single-sign-on/faqs.md

 Adding and verifying Domain is required to enable and enforce SSO.
 Click Add Domain and specify the email domains that are allowed to authenticate via your server.
 This should include all email domains users will use to access Docker.
 Public domains are not permitted, such as gmail.com, outlook.com, etc. Also, the email domain should be set as the primary email.

-### Q: How can we send a verification e-mail to just the domain reference?
-Wouldn’t we need a full e-mail address?

-### Q: What would the full content of the registry.json need to be?
-Can an example be provided?

-### Q: Does the registry.json go on the user’s workstation?

 ### Q: If users are using their personal email, do they have to convert to using the Org’s domain before they can be invited to join an Org?
 Is this just a quick change in their Hub account?

 No, they do not.
-Though they can add multiple emails to a dockerid if they choose to.
-However, that email can only be used once across docker.
-The other thing to note is that (as of January 2022) SSO will not work for multi domains as a MVP and it will not work for personal emails either.
+Though they can add multiple emails to a Docker ID if they choose to.
+However, that email can only be used once across Docker.
+The other thing to note is that (as of January 2022) SSO will not work for multi domains as an MVP and it will not work for personal emails either.

 ### Q: Since Docker ID is tracked from SAML, at what point is the login required to be tracked from SAML?
 Runtime or install time?